floraison/flor/doc/procedures/apply.md

   apply sum 1 2
 ```

-It is usually used implicitely, as in
+It is usually used implicitly, as in
 ```
 sequence
   define sum a b